 How Does a Mortgage Assumption Agreement Work?

-mortgage assumption agreement is a feasible option for any prospective Canadian buyer looking to purchase a property.
+A mortgage assumption agreement is a feasible option for any prospective Canadian buyer looking to purchase a property.
 It involves assuming an existing mortgage from a seller, meaning the buyer will henceforth be responsible for payments.
 When the final payment is completed, ownership of the property is transferred to the buyer.
 This concept may perhaps seem daunting; however, it is a relatively straightforward process.
 A simple mortgage assumption agreement involves the transfer of title with minimal lender involvement – although this can be a more risky option, sellers should only agree if they trust the buyer to make payments promptly.
 Otherwise, they could experience financial repercussions (such as negative credit reports or even property repossession).
 Mortgage assumption agreements can also be referred to as “novations”.
 In these types of agreements, novation transfers both a party’s rights and obligations.
 The original contract is cancelled and a new one is formed between the incoming party and the remaining party with the original contract.
 In an assumption letter, the loan terms remain the same, but the responsibility for payment changes – a cleaner, legally-binding means to assume a loan.

 Securing a Mortgage Assumption Agreement